How Python's generator.send() Works

 pass

 The gen.send("alpha") call on the outer generator is transparently forwarded by yield from directly into the inner generator's suspended yield expression.
 The outer generator never sees the values — it simply acts as a transparent conduit.
 The same forwarding applies to .throw() and .close().
-This is how Python's asyncio task machinery chains coroutines: await compiles to yield from at the bytecode level, so every await in an async function is a transparent .send() delegation chain all the way down to the event loop.
+This delegation mechanism is the foundation of Python's asyncio coroutine chain: at the bytecode level, await is implemented using YIELD_VALUE and a dedicated GET_AWAITABLE opcode (not YIELD_FROM — PEP 492 intentionally uses a distinct opcode to restrict what await accepts), but the protocol of forwarding .send() calls down through a chain of awaitables to the event loop mirrors the same delegation pattern that yield from established.

 What a Generator's return Value Actually Does